MA EPHT - Di(2-ethylhexyl) Phthalate (DEHP)

 How can DEHP affect my health?

-The U.S. Environmental Protection Agency (EPA) has determined that DEHP is a probable human carcinogen (a substance that can cause cancer in people).
+The U.S. Environmental Protection Agency (EPA) determined that DEHP is a probable human carcinogen (a substance that can cause cancer).
 Animals exposed to high levels of DEHP for a long time developed cancers of the liver, pancreas, and testes.

 What is the drinking water standard for DEHP?

-The EPA and Massachusetts Maximum Contaminant Level (MCL) is 0.006 milligrams per liter (mg/L).
+The EPA and the Massachusetts Department of Environmental Protection (MassDEP) Maximum Contaminant Level (MCL) is 0.006 milligrams per liter (mg/L).

 What are the testing requirements for DEHP?

-In Massachusetts, all public water systems are initially required to test for DEHP for four consecutive quarters (every three months for one year) and repeat every three years.
-Based on the results, a public water system may reduce its testing frequency after approval by the Massachusetts Department of Environmental Protection (MassDEP).
+In Massachusetts, public water systems are required to test for DEHP for four consecutive quarters (every three months for one year) and repeat every three years.
+Based on the results, testing may occur less often with approval by MassDEP.

 Additional resources